-If your secret Santa doesn't have a particularly sweet tooth then don't worry, as there a plenty of yummy savoury things you could gift a vegan.
-Before I was vegan my friends and I always used to give each other cheese at Christmas - it was a bit of a luxury in our student days!
+If your secret Santa doesn’t have a particularly sweet tooth then don’t worry, as there are plenty of yummy savoury things you could gift a vegan.
+Before I was vegan my friends and I always used to give each other cheese at Christmas – it was a bit of a luxury in our student days!
 I think it makes for a great gift, especially if you get something a little fancier.
-Now there's definitely a bit of controversy when it comes to vegan cheese, I think it's got a bit of a bad rep. I don't blame people for thinking vegan cheese isn't the best as there really is a lot of bad products out there.
-However, there are some lovely gems that we personally think are delicious.
-A really good affordable and accessible brand is Violife.
-You can find their cheese in nearly every supermarket, and we think they definitely make the best vegan cheese that's sold on the high st. This Christmas they've brought out a special cheese board selection - perfect as a gift, or just as a treat for you and your family this Christmas.

 Three cheese selection (Cranberry After Dinner, Herbs, Smoked) £5.99